Pulecz/presentations/pyvo_2017_05_25_xp_teaching_python.rst

 Common Issues
 -------------

+.. class:: incremental

 - Technical

-  - PC, Mac, number of Linux distrubutions - everybody has different version
+  - Windows, Mac, number of Linux distrubutions - everybody has different version

   - school and work limitations, is it allowed?..